 And finally, experts are warning of an “alarming” global decline in moth population and diversity.

 To highlight the importance of moths as pollinators, TLCNP has held two evening moth roundups.
-Below is a list of nocturnal critters (moths and beetles) that were seen those evenings.
+Below is a list of nocturnal critters (moths, beetles and other insects) that were seen those evenings.

 Black-bordered Lemon Moth